 - 2.1.
-The Commissioner is asked to:- - 2.1.1.
-Approve the Strategy for Treasury Management as set out at paragraph 4 for 2015/16. - 2.1.2.
-Approve the Prudential Indicators for 2015/16 as described in paragraph 5 and as set out in detail at Appendix B. - 2.1.3.
-Approve the Minimum Revenue Provision Policy Statement for 2015/16 as set out in paragraph 6. - 2.1.4.
-Approve the changes to the criteria for drawing up the lending schedules, as set out at Appendix A. A revised schedule of investment counterparties required by The Code of Practice is set out at Appendix A. - 2.1.5.
-Note that the detailed Treasury Management Practices (TMPs) have been reviewed and updated as required by the Code of Practice and will be published alongside the TMSS on the Commissioner's website. - 2.1.6.
-Delegate to the Chief Finance Officer any non-material amendments arising from scrutiny of the strategy by the Joint Audit and Standards Committee.
+The Commissioner is asked to: - Approve the Strategy for Treasury Management as set out at paragraph 4 for 2016/17. - Approve the Prudential Indicators for 2016/17 as described in paragraph 5 and as set out in detail at Appendix B. - Approve the Minimum Revenue Provision Policy Statement for 2016/17 as set out in paragraph 6. - Note that the detailed Treasury Management Practices (TMPs) have been reviewed and updated as required by the Code of Practice and will be published alongside the TMSS on the Commissioner's website.

+• Delegate to the Chief Finance Officer any non-material amendments arising from scrutiny of the strategy by the Joint Audit and Standards Committee.